Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Results

-Now we are ready to go back to the proof.
-For simplicity we only consider $m=1$.
-And from constraint (\ref{c1}), we have $\Theta _{00i,j}=\Theta _{iii,j}$.
-Firstly we show that the non-Abelian statistics in Kitaev-chain layer (i.e. the Ising type statistics) must have $\Theta _{00i,j}=\pi $: Do a dimension reduction for the gauged Ising type FSPT system from 3D to 2D by choosing $\xi _{j}$ as the base loop, and condense all the bosonic quasiparticles (as the Ising type statistics is irrelavant to the bosonic matter).
-The remaining 2D quasiparticles are exactly the Ising anyons: a vortex carring one majorana mode $\sigma $, a fermion $\psi $ and vacuum $1$, which satisfies:
+Firstly we show that the non-Abelian statistics in Majorana-chain layer (i.e. the Ising type statistics) must have $\Theta _{00i,j}=\pi $: Do a dimension reduction for the gauged Ising type FSPT system from 3D to 2D by choosing $\xi _{j}$ as the base loop, and condense all the bosonic quasiparticles (as the Ising type statistics is irrelavant to the bosonic matter).
+The remaining 2D quasiparticles are exactly the Ising anyons: a vortex carrying one majorana mode $\sigma $, a fermion $\psi $ and vacuum $1$, which satisfies:

 where we have $\Theta _{\sigma \sigma \sigma }=\pi $.
 And the 3D topological invariants $\Theta _{iii,j}$ is exactly equal to the 2D one $\Theta _{\sigma \sigma \sigma }$ after dimension reduction and the condensation of all bosons, i.e. $\Theta _{00i,j}=\Theta _{iii,j}=\Theta _{\sigma \sigma \sigma }=\pi $.
-Secondly we show that $\Theta _{00i,j}=\pi $ corresponds uniquely to the Ising type statistics: From constraint (\ref{c1}), when $m=1$, , $\Theta _{00i,j}$ can only take values $0$ or $\pi $; when $m$ is even , $\Theta _{00i,j}$ vanishes.
-We assume the types of non-Abelian statistics in our gauged FSPT\ system contain only: (1) Ising type in Kitaev-chain layer (2) fermionic type in complex fermion layer (3) bosonic type in BSPT\ layer.
-Solving the constraints as listed in Appendix D, and examing the generating phases by mapping to 2D model constructions after dimension reduction\cite{2DFSPTbraiding}, we find that to construct the generating phase $\Theta _{00i,j}=\pi $, there always exist loops with quantum dimension $\sqrt{2}$, which is the unique property of Ising anyons in the Kitaev-chain layer.
+Secondly we show that $\Theta _{00i,j}=\pi $ corresponds uniquely to the Ising type statistics: From constraint Eq. (\ref{c1}) in method section, when $m=1$, $\Theta _{00i,j}$ can only take values $0$ or $\pi $; when $m$ is even , $\Theta _{00i,j}$ vanishes.
+We assume the types of non-Abelian statistics in our gauged FSPT\ system contain only: (1) Ising type in Majorana-chain layer (2) fermionic type in complex fermion layer (3) bosonic type in BSPT\ layer.
+Solving the constraints as listed in Appendix, and examing the generating phases by mapping to 2D model constructions after dimension reduction\cite{2DFSPTbraiding}, we find that to construct the generating phase $\Theta _{00i,j}=\pi $, there always exist loops with quantum dimension $\sqrt{2}$, which is the unique property of Ising anyons in the Majorana-chain layer.

 The second statistics-type indicator $\Theta _{fi,j}=\frac{N_{0i}}{\gcd (2,N_{i})}\Theta _{0i,j}\neq 0$ ($i\neq j$) is proposed and proven in Ref.\onlinecite{threeloop2018}.
 Combining the results in Ref.\onlinecite{2DFSPTbraiding} and Ref.\onlinecite{threeloop2018}, we infer that $\Theta _{fij,k}=\Theta _{iij,k}=m\Theta _{0ij,k}\neq 0$ is the indicator for the non-Abelian statistics in the complex fermion layer.
 Finally $\Theta _{ijk,l}\neq 0$ is obviously the indicator for the BSPT layer by the definition of the topological invariant $\Theta _{\mu \nu \lambda ,\sigma }$ .
 However, if we consider a special example $G_{f}= \mathbb{Z} _{4}^{f}\times \mathbb{Z} _{2}\times \mathbb{Z} _{2}\times \mathbb{Z} _{2}$, where $\Theta _{0ij,k}=\pi $\ and $\Theta _{fij,k}=2\Theta _{0ij,k}=0$ should still belong to the non-Abelian statistics in BSPT layer.
 Hence we conclude that $\Theta _{ijk,l}\neq 0$ and $\{\Theta _{fij,k}=0,\Theta _{0ij,k}\neq 0\}$ are both the indicators for the non-Abelian statistics in BSPT layer.